GoogleCloudPlatform/community/tutorials/serverless-grafana-with-iap/index.md

 such as information about the database connection and auth proxy.

 To make sure that your Grafana dashboard is useful, a datasource for Cloud Monitoring is provisioned.
-This tutorial uses the [Grafanas provisioning mechanism](https://grafana.com/docs/grafana/latest/administration/provisioning/) for that, which discovers data sources and dashboards from the disk.
-Because Cloud Run instances don't have persistent volumes, you can't just place the data source and dashboard file into the filesystem.
+This tutorial uses the [Grafana provisioning mechanism](https://grafana.com/docs/grafana/latest/administration/provisioning/), which discovers data sources and dashboards from the disk.
+Because Cloud Run instances don't have persistent volumes, you can't just place the data source and dashboard file into the file system.
 As a workaround, the file is added as a secret to Secret Manager and then mounted to the required location so Grafana can pick up the data source correctly.
 For details, see the
 [`main.tf` Terraform script](https://github.com/GoogleCloudPlatform/community/blob/master/tutorials/serverless-grafana-with-iap/code/main.tf#L187).
 With this, you have mock data in your dashboard.
-An alternative could be to use [Cloud Storage FUSE](https://cloud.google.com/run/docs/tutorials/network-filesystems-fuse), which allows you to mount a Cloud Storage bucket into the filesystem, but this requires modifying the Docker image.
+An alternative is to use [Cloud Storage FUSE](https://cloud.google.com/run/docs/tutorials/network-filesystems-fuse), which allows you to mount a Cloud Storage bucket into the file system, but this requires modifying the Docker image.

 To access your Grafana dashboard, Cloud Load Balancer is configured to service HTTPS traffic from Cloud Run using a serverless network endpoint group (NEG) as  a backend service.
 Identity-Aware Proxy (IAP) is integrated with the Load Balancer backend service, as shown in the [`lb.tf` Terraform script](https://github.com/GoogleCloudPlatform/community/blob/master/tutorials/serverless-grafana-with-iap/code/lb.tf#L50).
 The client ID and secret are passed to the Load Balancer configuration.
-IAP provides headers containing the authorization information to applications secured with it
+IAP provides headers containing the authorization information to applications secured with it.
 For more information, see [Securing your app with signed headers](https://cloud.google.com/iap/docs/signed-headers-howto).
 Grafana provides the
 [functionality](https://grafana.com/docs/grafana/latest/auth/auth-proxy/) to receive such header information for authentication.